What Is A Diesel Heater?

 1. Webasto Air Top 2000 STC Diesel Heater

-The Webasto diesel heaters are probably the most well known in the camping world and with good reason.
+The Webasto diesel heaters are probably the most well known in the camping world and for good reason.

 The quality of both the parts and the assembly makes this one of the best options on the market today.